Kamikouchi-lab/YORU_doc/home.md

 Hayato M. Yamanouchi - haya.m.yamano.neuro@gmail.com

-*please do not take logo or images from our website without our permission unless for research use, them please just cite the source.
+*Please do not use the logo or images from our website without permission.
+If they are used for research purposes, kindly cite the source.